isomerpages/mccy-iccs/pages/Venue & Travel Advisory.md

 layout: post
 description: ""
 ---
 ICCS 2022 will take place at the Raffles City Convention Centre, Level 4, located at 80 Bras Basah Road, Singapore 189560.
-In the vicinity, there are two hotels, Swissotel The Stamford and Fairmont Singapore to cater to your accommodation needs.
+In the vicinity, there are two hotels, Swissotel The Stamford and Fairmont Singapore, to cater to your accommodation needs.

 # About venue
 ![](/images/Hotel%20Architectural%20View.jpg)